mmistakes/minimal-mistakes/_posts/2017-12-11-pricing-csv-uploads.md

 ie. 12345,Price List,2018-01-23,2018-03-15,USD,1.2,120,99,54321,9.99,5,fixed

 #### Elements
-* Price List Code (Required): A unique code for the price list.
+* Price List Code (required): A unique code for the price list.
 * Price List Name: A descriptive name for the price list.
 * Start date: the first date this pricing should apply
 * End date: the last date this pricing should apply on